-Established in 1951 by Max Schwartz, an entrepreneur with a great vision and creative power, Daymor has long been considered an industry leader in the Social Occasion/Eveningwear category.
+Established in 1951 Montreal by Max Schwartz, a creative entrepreneur with a great vision, Daymor has long been considered an industry leader in the Special Occasion/Eveningwear category.

 Well known for combining classic elegance with quality craftsmanship, over a span of seven decades the company has made its mark delivering refined womenswear and providing unrivaled customer care to all of its retailers and clientele throughout the Americas, Europe and the Middle East.

 In the 50s and 60s, Daymor was showcased at some of the most iconic Montreal department stores of the time including Simons, Laliberté, Paquet et Pollack.
 More recent venues included New York-based stores Bergdorf Goodman, Neiman Marcus, Nordstrom and Saks Fifth Avenue.

 Over its long-standing history, the company has had memorable divisions and employed remarkable design talents including Elvia Gobbo and Tom D'Auria who designed 'LUV &The Factory' as well as designers Karen Perry, Michelin Boucher, Lorraine Beauchamp (namesake collections 1978 – 1989) & Catherine Mercedes Ferreira (1990 – 2001).